Representable tangent structures for affine schemes: Characterizing representable tangent structures for affine schemes

 Thanks to the characterization of tangentoids in $\cAlg_R$, we can now construct new examples of tangent structures on $\cAlg_R$.
 In particular, when $R = \Z$, $\cAlg_\Z$ is precisely $\cRing$, the category of commutative rings.

-\begin{example} As discussed in Example~\ref{example:solid-non-unital-algebra-Q}, $\Q$ comes equipped with a commutative solid non-unital algebra structure in the category of Abelian groups.
+\begin{example} As discussed in Example~\ref{example:solid-non-unital-algebra-Q}, $\Q$ comes equipped with a commutative solid semigroup structure in the category of Abelian groups.
 Therefore, by Theorem~\ref{theorem:characterization-tangentoids}, $\Z\ltimes\Q$ defines a tangentoid in $\cRing$.
-This induces a tangent structure $[(\Z\ltimes\Q) \x-]$ on $\cRing$, whose tangent bundle functor can equivalently be described by $T(R) = R \ltimes (\Q \otimes R)$. \end{example}
+This induces a tangent structure $[(\Z\ltimes\Q) \x_R-]$ on $\cRing$, whose tangent bundle functor can equivalently be described by $T(R) = R \ltimes (\Q \otimes R)$. \end{example}